 Body positivity.
 Does it seem like a pipe dream to you?
-And when you read articles about how to improve your body image, do you feel completely out of touch with the suggestions?
-You’re told to meditate but you don’t know how to turn off the negative voices in your head when you sit quietly with yourself.
+Or possibly and overused term these days?
+When you read articles about how to improve your body image, do you feel completely out of touch with the suggestions or like they’re just too abstract or unrealistic?
+You’re told to meditate but you don’t know how to turn off the negative voices in your head.
+You’re told to get in a 30 minute meditation every morning, even to get up extra early to fit it in.
 Most well-meaning authors and coaches take the “just do it” approach exclaiming you need to use willpower to push past the pessimism.
 But willpower isn’t your thing.

 I get it.

 You need to start smaller.
 And in a different place.
 And you need to get rid of the “just do it” all together.

 Instead, what would happen if you had some new, simple, low barrier to entry rituals you could add to your day that gradually boosts your optimism and helps you release yourself from the gloom and doom?

 Rituals are just actions that you follow on a regular basis.
 They can be beneficial in so many ways, especially in ensuring things we need to get done actually get done.
 But they also can be healing, they can help ground us, and bring a sense of calm to our life.

 And when you combine the benefits of a ritual with actions that improve your body image, you have the formula for some much-needed change.

 Set Daily Body Positivity Reinforcing Intentions

 No doubt you’ve heard of setting intentions.
 Some people get this mixed up with affirmations.
 But I think intentions go a bit deeper than affirmations.
 While an affirmation declares something you believe to be true, an intention is the part of the affirmation that puts your belief into action.
 It is the plan.